Start9Labs/documentation/site/source/support/contact.rst

 Email
 -----

-* support@start9.com - for getting help with your server and asking general questions about Start9 and StartOS.

 * security@start9.com - for reporting sensitive information or security concerns.

-* jobs@start9.com - for those interested in doing work for Start9.

 * affiliate@start9.com - for those interested in becoming a Start9 affiliate.